EMCL-Research-ITSecLab/SONiC-interswitch-communication/README.md

 When you now start the Kali linux instance (which should be connected on eth0 to the leaf switch) then you will notice that it gets an IPv4 address assigned.

-#### 4.2 start the containers in the nodes
+#### 4.2 Start the containers on the nodes

 Start the rosenpass containers for each node accordingly.
-For the Spine switch, run:
+For the spine switch, run:
 ```
 docker run -d --cap-add=NET_ADMIN --network host -e MODE=server -e SERVER_PUBLIC_IP="10.0.100.1" -e SERVER_PORT=9999 -e SERVER_VPN_IP="10.11.12.100/24" --privileged --name=server --restart always -v /home/admin/keys:/keys stefan96/rosenpass:v0.2.1-SNAPSHOT
 ```